GSA/digitalgov.gov/content/post/2015-08-18-trends-on-tuesday-the-rise-in-mobile-addicts.md

 date: 2015-08-18 11:10:23 -0400
 title: 'Trends on Tuesday\: The Rise in &ldquo;Mobile Addicts&rdquo;'
-summary: ' Yahoo’smobile analytics division, Flurry, released an interesting report, in July,&nbsp;comparing mobile usage among three distinct types of users around the world based on how frequently they launch mobile applications each day\: Regular Users, Super Users and Mobile Addicts.
+summary: ' Yahoo’s mobile analytics division, Flurry, released an interesting report, in July,&nbsp;comparing mobile usage among three distinct types of users around the world based on how frequently they launch mobile applications each day\: Regular Users, Super Users and Mobile Addicts.
 According to Flurry, of the'
 authors: [wsullivan]
 categories:
   - Mobile